Dayne Ogilvie Prize for LGBT Emerging Writers

 About the Sponsor

-The prize was established by Robin Pacific, a close personal friend of Dayne Ogilvie.
-Mr. Ogilvie was a highly respected freelance book editor, writer, and manager.
+The Dayne Ogilvie Prize is funded by an endowment established by artist Robin Pacific in honour of her late friend Dayne Ogilvie, a highly respected book editor, writer, and passionate lover of all the arts.
 A passionate lover of all the arts, he died in October 2006.